Eloise Hughes Smith: Family and career

+Voyage on the Titanic

 Lucian Philip and Eloise Hughes Smith boarded Titanic on Wednesday evening, 10 April 1912 in Cherbourg on their way home from their honeymoon.
 The couple had considered taking the older, smaller, and slightly faster Cunard liner RMS Lusitania home but ultimately decided to buy a ticket for the maiden voyage of the newest, and most luxurious ship in the White Star fleet, Titanic.
 Their trip had included a transatlantic crossing to Europe aboard Titanic's sister ship RMS Olympic and sightseeing in Italy, France, the Middle East and Egypt.
-She survived the sinking of the Titanic to give birth to her son Lucian Philip Smith II on 29 November 1912.
+She survived the sinking of the Titanic by escaping on Lifeboat No. 6.
+She later gave birth to her son Lucian Philip Smith II on 29 November 1912.
 Two other newly married women on the Titanic later had children as well.
-During the sinking, when Smith pleaded whether her husband could go with her, Captain Edward J. Smith ignored her, shouting again though his megaphone the message of women and children first.
-Lucien told the captain, "Never mind, captain, about that; I will see that she gets in the boat.", before telling his wife, "I never expected to ask you to obey, but this is one time you must.
+During the sinking, when Smith pleaded whether her husband could go with her, Captain Edward J. Smith ignored her, shouting again through his megaphone the message of women and children first.
+Lucian told the captain, "Never mind, captain, about that; I will see that she gets in the boat.", before telling his wife, "I never expected to ask you to obey, but this is one time you must.
 It is only a matter of form to have women and children first.
 The ship is thoroughly equipped and everyone on her will be saved."

+Life after the Titanic

 She later married a fellow survivor, Robert Daniel, a bank executive, in 1914.
 In 1923 Smith divorced Daniel and married Lewis H. Cort, Jr. Cort died several years later, and she married C.S.
 Wright in 1929.
 They lived in Charleston, and soon divorced.